crossminer/maracas/docs/detections.md

 ```

 <p class="message">
-  Due to type erasure, uses of deprecated types as type parameters cannot be detected."
+  Due to type erasure, uses of deprecated types as type parameters cannot be detected.
 </p>

 ---